MichaelRenMR/markdown-image-helper/README.md

 # Markdown Image Helper

+## Modifications
+Slightly modified code to enable functionality identical to that of markdown-image-paste plugin (also for Atom) but wasn't working for me.

 **Warning: I choose Emacs to write markdown , so this plugin is not maintain anymore**

 An Atom plugin for Markdown grammar.
 Create image file relative to the markdown file and insert a relative url to that file.